bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 Note that because this is an independent query object, the `claims` value can augment or alter other portions of the request, namely the `resources` and `subject` fields.
 This query language uses the fields in the top level of the object to indicate the target for any requested claims.
-For instance, the `userinfo` target indicates that an access token would grant access to the given claims at the UserInfo Endpoint, while the `id_token` target indicates that the claims would be returned in an ID Token as described in {{response-subject}}.
+For instance, the `userinfo` target indicates that a returned access token would grant access to the given claims at the UserInfo Endpoint, while the `id_token` target indicates that the claims would be returned in an ID Token as described in {{response-subject}}.

+[[ Editor's note: in order to use the "claims"  parameter as defined in OIDC, we have to violate the principle of orthogonality in {{request-extending}}.
+An alternative approach would be to split up the portions of the claims request, so that "id_token" claims would go into the "subject" field and "userinfo" claims would go into the "resources" request, but this violates the original field definition from OIDC  and gets into the territory of defining an identity schema request.
+This approach would also invalidate extensions to the "claims" standard as each "target" would need to have its own separate mapping to some part of the GNAP protocol. ]]

-[[ Editor's note: I'm not a fan of GNAP defining how OIDC would work and would rather that work be done by the OIDF in an extension.
-However, I think it is important for discussion to see this kind of thing in context with the rest of the protocol, for now. ]]
+[[ Editor's note: I'm not a fan of GNAP defining how OIDC would work at all and would rather that work be done by the OIDF in an extension.
+However, I think it is important for discussion to see this kind of thing in context with the rest of the protocol, for now.
+In the future, I would anticipate this would be defined by the OIDF as a relatively small but robust identity layer on top of GNAP. ]]

 ## Extending The Grant Request {#request-extending}